How to transfer with international records

 When you apply, you must report all post-secondary international coursework as it appears on your international academic records.
 Find out how to report international education in your application.

 One of the admission requirements for all transfer students is two transferable courses in English composition with letter grades of C or better.
 If you are applying to transfer directly from an international college or university where English is not the language of instruction, it is very unlikely that any of your English courses will transfer to UC Davis.
 However, we strongly encourage you to take as much English as your curriculum will allow.
 If English is not the primary language of instruction at your school, you will need to demonstrate your English proficiency with one of the approved examinations.
 Visit the Exams and Visas page for more information.

 Determining Course Transferability

-- If you cannot find a comparable course at UC Davis, then look in the catalogs of the other UC campuses.
+- If you cannot find a comparable course at UC Davis, look in the catalogs of other UC campuses.
 A course may also be transferable if it is offered somewhere in the UC system.

 Transferable Secondary School Credit

 The University of California does not regularly grant credit for secondary school level benchmark exams.
 We do grant credit for some Advanced Placement (AP), International Baccalaureate (IB) and Advanced-Level (GCE) exams.

 You are required to report ALL post-secondary coursework including any junior/community college or diploma program courses, grades, units earned, and attempted.
 However, UC Davis generally does not transfer credit from junior/community college programs that are technical or vocational in nature, or that do not lead to advanced standing in a bachelor’s level program at university.